xqetsia/drc-minerals-api/README.md

 ```

 All 13 tests run against an isolated SQLite database — your PostgreSQL data is never affected.
 ---

-## Dataset
-The dataset was created and curated by **Qetsia Nkulu** as part of this project.
-Some records reference data sourced
-from the [Enough Project](https://enoughproject.org), a non-profit organization focused on conflict minerals and human rights in Central Africa.

- **Note:** The email addresses and organization names appearing in the audit trail fields (`created_by`, `updated_by`) are fictitious and used for illustrative purposes only.
-The dataset was intentionally designed to simulate the structure, complexity, and data quality patterns found in real production cloud data systems — including soft deletes, confidence scoring, data quality flags, and multi-source audit trails.

-The dataset covers mineral production records from the Democratic Republic of Congo:

-- **270 records** across 25 unique minerals
-- **18 provinces** including Haut-Katanga, Lualaba, and North Kivu
-- **2010–2024** year range
-- Fields include confidence scores, data quality flags, audit trails, and soft delete support
-The dataset covers mineral production records from the Democratic Republic of Congo:

-- **270 records** across 25 unique minerals
-- **18 provinces** including Haut-Katanga, Lualaba, and North Kivu
-- **2010–2024** year range
-- Fields include confidence scores, data quality flags, audit trails, and soft delete support

----

 ## Production Patterns Used